johannabeam/ToucanTools/README.md

 `-b` to input the beagle file.

-`-s` to input the text file that has one sample per line.
+`-s` to input the text file that has one sample per line of samples you want to REMOVE (e.g. a list of Ind9 Ind11 Ind15... all on new lines)

 `-o` to name the output of the finished beagle file.
-Probably should gzip it so that angsd/pcangsd can read it.
+Probably should gzip it so that angsd/pcangsd can read it. (e.g. test.beagle.gz)

 # read_q.py